AlibabaCloudDocs/ros/intl.en-US/Resource Types/RDS/ALIYUN::RDS::DBInstance.md

 -   PPAS
 -   MariaDB |
 |DBInstanceStorage|Integer|Yes|Yes|The storage capacity of the instance.|-   Valid values when Engine is set to MySQL: 5 to 1000.
--   Valid values when Engine is set to SQLServer: 10 to 1000.
+-   Valid values when the Engine parameter is set to SQLServer: 10 to 1000.
 -   Valid values when Engine is set to PostgreSQL: 5 to 2000.
 -   Valid values when Engine is set to PPAS: 5 to 2000.

-Unit: GB. **Note:** This value must be in 5 GB increments. |
+Unit: GB **Note:** This value must be in 5 GB increments. |
 |EngineVersion|String|Yes|No|The version of the database engine.|-   Valid values when Engine is set to MySQL: 5.5, 5.6, 5.7, and 8.0.
 -   Valid values when Engine is set to SQLServer: 2008r2, 08r2\_ent\_ha, 2012, 2012\_ent\_ha, 2012\_std\_ha, 2012\_web, 2014\_std\_ha, 2016\_ent\_ha, 2016\_std\_ha, 2016\_web, 2017\_std\_ha, 2017\_ent, and 2019\_ent.
 -   Valid values when Engine is set to PostgreSQL: 9.4, 10.0, 11.0, and 12.0.